 I knock on the door and steel myself for Perelman’s withering, owl-like glare.
 He answers the door in his Babar the Elephant pajamas.
-Cute, but not the sort of image you want to project if you want to persuade a math department to hire you after you unceremoniously turn down job offers from Princeton and Stanford, but maybe that’s his intent.
+Cute, but not the right image if you want to persuade a math department to hire you after you unceremoniously turn down job offers from Princeton and Stanford, but maybe that’s his intent.

 “What do you want,” Perelman asks, imperiously.
 “I am in the middle of a ping-pong game against myself, and I don’t want to lose track of the score and find that I’ve cheated myself when I get back.”

 “Your mom asked me to . . .”